 2. A brand sets expectations

 Never forget that your brand also acts as a tool for communication.
-How you decide to present your vacation rental business from the very outset will help you identify your brand voice, message and, to an extent, communicate some customer expectations.
+How you decide to present your vacation rental business from the very outset will help you identify your brand voice, message and, to an extent, communicate some guest expectations.

 Let’s imagine your vacation rental is called Amazing Villas – without any other information, the name in itself is going to generate some kind of idea about the vacation homes you are offering to your viewer.